LuminousDefex/react-task-tracker/README.md

-Testing React with a simple Task Tracker with fake Backend
+A very simple React Task Tracker with fake backend